 Jedi Guardians are most commonly seen wielding blue lightsabers.
 These individuals are highly skilled in the way of lightsaber combat, and typically incorporate less Force attuned powers such as leaping acrobatics and telekinesis in their technique.
 Known for a powerful flurry of sword movements, blue lightsaber wielders fearlessly attack their opponents head-on, never shying away from a battle.

-The blue lightsaber meaning, at its very core, is to serve as a protector and gatekeeper, promising safety from evil that that tortures harmonious creatures of the galaxy.
+The blue lightsaber meaning, at its very core, is to serve as a protector and gatekeeper, promising safety from the evil that that tortures harmonious creatures of the galaxy.
 No matter how far, a Jedi Guardian is determined to seek out evil and extinguish its hold on the peaceful beings that the Sith torment.

 In some cases, their courage can be their downfall, leading to devastating injury or death.
-Their actions are defined so strongly by their feelings, that they occasionally fail to see obvious obstacles or problematic scenarios which lie in their path.
-An excellent example of this is when Luke Skywalker ferociously dueled his father, Darth Vader, and was blinded by his emotion that Luke suffered the loss of his lightsaber hand, and blue lightsaber.
+Their actions are defined so strongly by their feelings, that they occasionally fail to see obvious obstacles or problematic scenarios that lie in their path.
+An excellent example of this is when Luke Skywalker ferociously dueled his father, Darth Vader, and was blinded by his emotion that Luke suffered the loss of his lightsaber hand and blue lightsaber.

 Jedi of all ages, skill, ability, and species carry this color saber.
 It is an identifying symbol that brings faith into the heart of the seemingly hopeless sufferers of evil.
-Jedi whom carried these lightsabers would many times serve as frontline military leaders.
+Jedi who carried these lightsabers would many times serve as frontline military leaders.
 The first to charge into battle, and the last to leave.

 The legends of their victories travel far and wide, reaching even the most desolate and isolated regions of the galaxy.
 They are selfless individuals that are willing to sacrifice their own lives if it means that they may spare another.
 Blue lightsabers have been wielded by a number of famous Jedi including Obi-Wan Kenobi, Anakin Skywalker, and Ki-Adi-Mundi.